-- 5. See Chapter 8, "Specifying the TEST runtime options through the Language Environment user exit," on page 59 and "Customizing z/OS Debugger User Exit Data Set" on page 78 for information about customizing the user exit (if needed). - 6.
+- 5. See Chapter 8, "Specifying the TEST runtime options through the Language Environment user exit," on page 61 and "Customizing z/OS Debugger User Exit Data Set" on page 80 for information about customizing the user exit (if needed). - 6.
 If the IMS transaction is initiated from the web or MQ gateway, it is run with a generic ID.
-If your site has this situation, see "Activate the cross reference function and modifying the cross reference table data set name" on page 62 for information about customizing the user exit to enable a cross reference table and "Customizing IMS Transaction and User ID Cross Reference Table" on page 82 for setting up IBM z/OS Debugger Utilities so that the user can access the table.
+If your site has this situation, see "Activate the cross reference function and modifying the cross reference table data set name" on page 64 for information about customizing the user exit to enable a cross reference table and "Customizing IMS Transaction and User ID Cross Reference Table " on page 83 for setting up IBM z/OS Debugger Utilities so that the user can access the table.

 25 Add hlq.
 SEQAMOD to STEPLIB only if it is not already in the system search path (for example, link list).
-If you create a custom EQAOPTS (as described in Chapter 16, "EQAOPTS commands," on page 127) that is not stored in hlq.
+If you create a custom EQAOPTS (as described in Chapter 16, "EQAOPTS commands," on page 131) that is not stored in hlq.
 SEQAMOD, then place the data set containing it in STEPLIB (ahead of hlq.
-SEQAMOD if it is in STEPLIB).
+SEQAMOD if it is in STEPLIB). hlq.
+SEQAMOD must be placed before any other library in the STEPLIB that contains CEEEVDBG for z/OS Debugger to get control of a debug session.

 26 Add CEE.SCEERUN to STEPLIB only if it is not already in the system search path (for example, link list).
-If you create a private copy of the z/OS Debugger Language Environment user exit for IMS that is linked into CEEBINIT (as described in Chapter 8, "Specifying the TEST runtime options through the Language Environment user exit," on page 59), then place the data set containing it in STEPLIB (ahead of CEE.SCEERUN if it is in STEPLIB).
+If you create a private copy of the z/OS Debugger Language Environment user exit for IMS that is linked into CEEBINIT (as described in Chapter 8, "Specifying the TEST runtime options through the Language Environment user exit," on page 61), then place the data set containing it in STEPLIB (ahead of CEE.SCEERUN if it is in STEPLIB).